elbertsoftware/CloudDeveloperUsingMicrosoftAzure/4.5. Enhancing Applications/README.md

       ```

     - Cause load on the system.
 After approximately 10 minutes, stop the load.
     - Observe the state of the cluster.
-Note the number of pods; it should have increased and should now be decreasing.
+Note the number of pods; it should have increased and should now be decreasing:
+      ```bash
+      kubectl get hpa
+      ```

 ### Step 5 - Runbook